The Unavoidable Imperative: Balancing Innovation with Responsible AI

 Understanding Data Mesh

-The entire Data Mesh market was valued at $1.2 Billion in 2023, which is expected to grow to $2.5 Billion by 2028 with a CAGR growth of 16.4%, as covered in a study done by marketsandmarkets.
+The entire Data Mesh market was valued at $1.2 billion in 2023 and is expected to grow to $2.5 billion by 2028, with a CAGR of 16.4%, as reported in a study by MarketsandMarkets.

 Key Features of Data Mesh

-• Domain Ownership: Each domain team is responsible for their own domain’s quality and output.
+• Domain Ownership: Each domain team is responsible for its own domain’s quality and output.

 • Flexibility and Scalability: Data Mesh adds flexibility when it comes to domains.
-Any or each domain can scale its architectures without putting any load on any other domain.
+Any or each domain can scale its architecture without putting any load on any other domain.

 Key Differences Between Data Lakehouse and Data Mesh